 - The subject property has been used as an independent senior living community since 1983. - The site is located immediately east of The Davis Community, a senior living facility of approximately 67.38 acres that has operated in the Porters Neck community for 53 years.
 The Davis Community site contains a 3-story 35' assisted living structure.
-In June 2020, the Davis Community obtained a Conditional Use District rezoning to allow an expansion of its campus, including a four-story 50' tall multi-family building. - The subject property is also adjacent to two private recreation uses: the Porters Neck Plantation golf course and maintenance facility to the east, and the Eagle Point Golf Club to the south. - The northern property boundary abuts approximately 18 single-family dwellings of the Porters Neck Plantation, which will be screened by the 20-foot vegetative, opaque buffer required by the UDO.
+In June 2020, the Davis Community obtained a Conditional Use District rezoning to allow an expansion of its campus, including a four-story 50' tall multi-family building. - The subject property is also adjacent to two private recreation uses: the Porters Neck Plantation golf course and maintenance facility to the east, and the Eagle Point Golf Club to the south. - The northern property boundary abuts approximately 18 single-family dwellings of the Porters Neck Plantation subdivision.
+According to the applicant, these homes will remain screened by the existing vegetative, opaque buffer.
+The applicant is proposing to retain all existing, regulated trees within 30 feet from adjacent single-family properties along the Porters Neck Plantation subdivision, with the exception of any trees needed to be removed for the parking area adjacent to Building 4.